-Arrive at Budapest Ferenc Liszt International Airport.
+Arrive at Munich Airport.
 If your cruise package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the ship.

 Located on opposite sides of the Danube, Buda and Pest each has its own distinctive character and charm.
 Explore this dynamic and multi-faceted city with your choice of tours—see it on four wheels or on your own two feet.